 You know the best part about travelling?
 About being a “gypsy” – beauty or otherwise?
 The friendships you develop with people from across the world.
 Unshakable, everlasting friendships.
 Because midnight conversations deep in the lush rainforests of Amazon and bone chilling treks up the fjords of Alaska have a way of forging bonds that withstand geographies and calendars.

 And they pay the most beautiful dividends.
 Like the time Anna Csaszar, my pálinka-drinking-soul-baring-limbs-freezing buddy from Hungary introduced me to her country’s cult Queen of Hungary’s Water.
 I’ve often seen this beauty tonic in various forms on the shelves, from brands as varied as Omorovicza, Caudalie and Lush.
-But somehow, despite the “gypsy” antecedents, had never really investigated it.
+But, somehow, had never really investigated it.
 My bad.

 Turns out Queen of Hungary’s Water (or Hungary water, as it’s known in short) was the world’s first distillable perfume – predating Eau de Cologne by almost five centuries.

 And it wasn’t just a perfume either.
 Nope!
-Rather, it was a cure-all beauty tonic, bestowed with near-magical properties: the early recipes advise the user to drink the tonic, rub it on skin, bathe in it and inhale it in order to receive the most benefit.
+Rather, it was a cure-all beauty tonic, bestowed with near-magical properties: the early recipes advise the user to drink the tonic (though I would definitely say that you check with your doctor on that first!), rub it on skin, bathe in it and inhale it in order to receive the most benefit.
 In fact, according to legend, it was so effective at reversing the old queen’s appearance that 25-year-old Grand Duke of Lithuania asked for her hand in marriage when she was 70!

 Whether that’s true or not, fact is that the herbal composition of Hungary water is a wonderful astringent for all skin types.
 It gently tones, tightens pores, soothes itchy or acne-prone skin, normalizes the skin’s pH, smoothens the skin texture and protects it from bacteria and other infections.